Clienteling: The Secret to Closing the Loop Between Brand and Buyer

 But the secret to successful clienteling lies in value-based customer segmentation.

-By now, every retailer understands the importance of personalised, one-to-one customer experiences—but too many retailers waste money by trying to personalise every customer journey.
+By now, every retailer understands the importance of personalized, one-to-one customer experiences—but too many retailers waste money by trying to personalize every customer journey.

 The truth is that not all customers provide equal value to your business.
-In fact, many brands find that the value distribution of their customer bases fall roughly into the Pareto Principle, also known as the 80:20 rule.
-This rule occurs when about 80 per cent of a business’s overall revenue comes from only about 20 per cent of its customers.
+In fact, many brands find that the value distribution of their customer bases falls roughly into the Pareto Principle, also known as the 80:20 rule.
+This rule occurs when about 80 percent of a business’s overall revenue comes from only about 20 percent of its customers.
 After onboarding Spyder’s customer data into the Lexer Customer Data Platform (CDP), for example, we found that their customer value distribution followed this rule almost perfectly.

 What does proactive clienteling actually look like?